 - What Are The Causes and Symptoms of Anaemia?

-- How Can I Make Hair Loss From Iron Deficiency Grow Back?
+- How Can I Combat Hair Loss From an Iron Deficiency?

 What Are The Causes and Symptoms of Anaemia?

-Iron deficiency is more common in women than men, however, men also need to look out for the symptoms.
+Iron deficiency, also known as anaemia, is more common in women than men, however, men also need to look out for the symptoms.
 Women experience it more due to menstrual cycles and pregnancy, however other causes include:

-- Vegan / Vegetarian diets that are lacking iron-rich foods (e.g eggs and meat)
+- Vegan/vegetarian diets that are lacking iron-rich foods

 - Blood loss (e.g heavy menstrual bleeding, peptic ulcers, and hiatal hernias)